Updated: Jun 18

 In March 2009, rescuers found a 15-inch long baby whale shark in a coastal area in the Philippines, where it had been caught in a rope.
 This may mean that the Philippines is a birthing ground for the species.
 Whale sharks appear to be a long-lived animal.
 Estimates for the longevity of whale sharks are in the range of 60-150 years.

 They do not have any natural predators but are threatened by humans because they hunt for their fins.

 If you want to learn more about their behavior, read this interesting blog-post from Simon Pierce: The Science Behind The World’s Largest Whale Shark Aggregation: Isla Mujeres, Mexico.
 He has been studying whale sharks since 2005.

 Read about: What It's Like to Draw Blood From a Whale Shark

 You might be thinking, what is this all about?

 Swimming with whale sharks in the middle of the ocean!

-While whale sharks have a huge mouth, they almost exclusively feed from plankton.
+While whale sharks have a huge mouth, they almost exclusively feed on plankton.
 That is why they are absolutely harmless to humans.
 They are mainly interested in fish eggs, algae and krill, and they are definitely not interested in the person swimming next to them.